ironfist-15/calculator_ci-cd/README.md

 This project is created to demonstrate a CI-CD pipeline using Jenkins .
 On every commit to the repository, the pipeline runs tests, compiles the code, and packages it.
 The packaged code is built into a Docker image and deployed as a container on an AWS EC2 instance.
-Docker is used here in case if we want to push the built image to docker hub or Amazon ECS .
+Docker is used here in case if we want to push the built image to docker hub or Amazon ECR .
 Demonstrates the full CI/CD workflow, including automated testing, containerization, and continuous deployment.

 <img width="1853" height="459" alt="Screenshot 2025-12-25 015522" src="https://github.com/user-attachments/assets/b2d18a7f-f192-4569-8814-a1f7eec14ca8" />